Protecting the environment

 In accordance with the definition in the appendix to article 8 of the delegated act, the Group’s eligible share of Capex within the meaning of the taxonomy is calculated by determining the ratio of the following financial aggregates:

-– for the denominator: the sum of the increases in the gross value of intangible and tangible assets on the balance sheet and increases in the gross value of the right of use of long-term rental assets recognized under IFRS 16 (see notes A2, A4 and A5 in the consolidated accounts pages 159, 163, and 164 of the annual report).
+– for the denominator: the sum of the increases in the gross value of intangible and tangible assets on the balance sheet and increases in the gross value of the right of use of long-term rental assets recognized under IFRS 16 (see notes A2, A4 and A5 in the consolidated accounts, on pages 178, 182 and 183 of the annual report).
 The analysis was carried out over the entire scope from the consolidated accounting data, for each asset category, thus avoiding the risks of double counting;

 – for the numerator: the sum of Capex identified in the denominator as being linked to taxonomy-eligible activities according to the list described above.